Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 $ cpupower frequency-set -g performance
 ```

-Set cpu core frequency to 2.5GHz (check with your CPU provider on the ideal CPU frequency to set)
+Set cpu core frequency to 2.5GHz (check with your CPU provider on the ideal CPU frequency to set according to your CPU model)

 ```shell
 $ wrmsr -a 0x199 0x1900